Novaki92/FileName-Trimmer/README.md

         4) Oh and same as windows...Make sure filename_trimmer.py is in the folder you want to trim files

+- For Mac Users

+        1) Make sure you have Python installed on your machine by opening terminal and typing 'python'

+        2) Copy filename_trimmer.py into the folder you wish to work in

+        3) Right click and then select Open With then select IDLE

+        4) Click IDLE then go to Run and then select Run Module (or press Function + F5)

+        5) Follow prompts then close IDLE

 - For Programmers

         1) If you want an exe you'll need to download PyInstaller from http://www.pyinstaller.org/